-Chart A-10 Troubleshooting WAN Interface
+Chart A-5 Troubleshooting the WAN Interface

-STEPS CORRECTIVE ACTION The ISP provides the WAN IP address after authenticating you.
+PROBLEM CORRECTIVE ACTION I cannot get a WAN IP address from the ISP.
+The ISP provides the WAN IP address after authenticating you.
 Authentication may be through the user name and password, the MAC address or the host name.
 The username and password apply to PPPoE and PPoA encapsulation only.
 Make sure that you have entered the correct Service Type , User Name and Password (be sure to use the correct casing).
 Refer to the WAN Setup chapter (web configurator) or the Internet Access chapter (SMT).